Artificial Intelligence in Cybersecurity: The Culture of the Future

 - for predicting security breaches and stopping malicious bot activity

-- for identifying patterns and detecting deviations from typical behaviour for preventing threats
+- for identifying patterns and detecting deviations from typical behavior for preventing threats

 - for reversing cyber attacks